phundament/app/docs/20-installation.md

 Create a new database to store application information.

 > Note!
-Currently a MySQL is required for the user module.
+Currently a MySQL database is required for the user module.

 ### Environment setup with ENV variables